-The effect that the COVID-19 pandemic is having and will have on the County is significant, and the nature of the impact is likely to evolve over the next several years.
+The effect that the COVID-19 pandemic has had and will continue to have on the County is significant, and the nature of the impact is likely to evolve over the next several years.
 Although the County does not yet have sufficient information to quantify the full impact of the COVID-19 pandemic on the County's finances, it expects that County tax and other revenues will be materially adversely affected.
-As of March 15, 2021, the County's Office of Economic and Financial Analysis predicts the COVID-19 recession, while severe, will likely be short.